peaktwilight/linear-algebra-calculator/README.md

 The framework is designed to help you learn linear algebra concepts while solving exercises:

-1. **If you're new to linear algebra**: Start with the "Learning Resources" section in the Enhanced UI to understand the fundamentals.
+1. **If you're new to linear algebra**: Start with the "Learning Resources" section in the Interactive UI to understand the fundamentals.

 2. **If you're struggling with homework**: Use the "Common homework patterns" guide to identify solution strategies for your specific problem type.